meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ---
 title: Introduction to properties-driven development
-description: We'll teach you what property-driven development is is and how to apply it for a project.
+description: Learn what property-driven development is and how to apply it for a project.
 slug: introduction-to-properties-driven-development
 date: 2020-04-17
 authors: ["kimmo"]